Scene XIII. Seven Wonders

-Her temper rose but she chained it down, "I thought we talked about this already.
+Her temper rose but she chained it down.
+"I thought we talked about this already.
 He doesn't have anything to do with your commitment," Serah said simply.

 "He has everything to do with this," Noel countered.
-She disliked how he demeaned their relationship.

 "I won't say anything carelessly."